Clear Lake, Iowa

 Clear Lake is a city in Cerro Gordo County, Iowa, United States.
 The population was 7,687 at the 2020 census.
-The city is named for the large lake on which it is located.
-It is the home of a number of marinas, state parks and tourism-related businesses.
-Clear Lake is also a major stop on Interstate 35 with many restaurants, hotels and truck stops.
+The city is named for the large natural lake on which it is located.
+Clear Lake is known for its rock and roll heritage, water sports, nearby state parks, and as a sailing destination.

+Clear Lake is located on Interstate 35 and serves as a regional hub with nearby Mason City for north-central Iowa.
+The city is included in the Mason City, IA Micropolitan Area along with all of Cerro Gordo and Worth counties.

 History

 The region around the lake that would later be called Clear Lake was a summer home to the Dakota and Winnebago American Indians.
 During a land survey of northern Iowa done in 1832 by Nathan Boone, the son of the famous explorer Daniel Boone, a map was made showing the lake and other bodies of water in the area.

 In 1851, Joseph Hewitt and James Dickirson brought their families to camp on the east side of Clear Lake, soon building a cabin, and began a friendship with the Winnebago natives.
 By 1853, many more white settlers had also came to settle in the area.
 By the year 1855, the first Clear Lake school was built as well as the first steam saw mill.
 In that year a hotel was built by James Crow.

 By 1870, the town had 775 residents and by 1871 the streets were graded and sidewalks were made of raised boards, sure signs of a thriving new city.
 The city of Clear Lake was incorporated on May 26, 1871.
 The first bandstand in Clear Lake was built in 1877 at the City Park.
 The town continued to grow and built its first library in 1889.
 In 1909, Bayside Amusement park opened for the first time.
 The first North Iowa Band Festival was organized by John Kopecky, among others, in 1932.

 In 1933, the Surf Ballroom opened up on the site of the old Tom Tom ballroom that had been destroyed by fire.
 The opening dance night saw approximately 700 couples attend.
 In 1947, the Surf Ballroom burned down; a new Surf Ballroom was built across the street the following year.
 The Bayside Amusement park closed down in 1958.